Enjoy the benefits of reverse osmosis filtration throughout your entire home.

 US Water Systems Defender Whole House RO System

-The Defender uses a commercial centrifugal pump, which has a much longer lifespan than other common RO pumps like rotary vane and diaphragm pumps.
+- We think the Defender Whole House RO System is leading the pack from a design perspective.
+It uses a commercial centrifugal pump, which has a much longer lifespan than common RO pumps like rotary vane and diaphragm pumps.
 Included is a flow meter and pressure gauge, so you can better control your water and wastewater production, and the 5-micron pre-filter helps extend the lifespan of the RO membrane itself.

-- Very expensive, especially if you purchased a pre-treatment system too
+- The unit is very expensive, especially if you purchased a pre-treatment system too.

 Crystal Quest Whole House Reverse Osmosis System

-There are four filters that make up the system:
+- 4-stage filtration – There are four filters that make up the system, providing conventional RO water treatment as we know it:

 - Sediment Reusable Pleated Filter Cartridge